X

 Devendra Kumar

-See the next, apart from Ms. And diesel, the next is the etf.
-Etf where we are very well placed.
-And technically as I mentioned we would be one of the first to be compliant with that Corsia standards.
-And based on our tie up with the Shell, that is the affiliate company, we expect this particular business to keep growing and we intend to.
-We expect this market share to be completely built with us.
-We do not see any dent in our ATF holdings going forward.
+So the next apart from MS and Diesel the next is the ATF.
+ATF we are very well placed and technically as I mentioned we would be one of the first to be compliant with that CORSIA Standards, and based on our tie-up with Shell, affiliate company, we expect this particular business to keep growing and we expect this market share to be completely with us.
+We do not see any dent in our ATF holdings going further.

 Devendra Kumar